EmicoEcommerce/Magento2Tweakwise/README.md

 ### Compatibility
 We strive to remain compatible with all Magento 2.X versions and the latest 2.X-1 version where X is the highest Magento official 'sub' release.
-Currently X=3 hence we should be compatible with all 2.3 versions and the latest 2.2 version which is 2.2.10 (at the time of writing).
+Currently X=4 hence we should be compatible with all 2.4 versions and the latest 2.3.x version.
 We do not actively drop support for versions below this range and will implement `minor` changes if that means we can remain compatible with versions below this range.
-That being said if we can do a massive simplification of code at the cost of dropping support for version 2.1.Y we will do so.
+That being said if we can do a massive simplification of code at the cost of dropping support for version 2.3.Y we will do so.
 We also refer to the magento software lifecycle: https://magento.com/sites/default/files/magento-software-lifecycle-policy.pdf.
-Note that 2.2 is End Of Life.
+Note that 2.3 is End Of Life.